Andrew Weissmann: In Bush 43 Administration (2002-2005)

 From 2002 to 2005, Weissmann was deputy director, appointed by George W. Bush.

 His work, during his assignment as director of the task force investigating the Enron scandal, resulted in the prosecution of more than 30 people for such crimes as perjury, fraud, and obstruction, including three of Enron's top executives: Andrew Fastow, Kenneth Lay, and Jeffrey Skilling.
 In a follow-up case in U.S. District Court, Weissmann also was successful, controversially, at arguing that auditing firm Arthur Andersen LLP had covered up for Enron.
 Weissmann was characterized as a "pitbull" by The New York Times during the Enron prosecution and some said he deployed "hard-nosed tactics and a 'win-at-all-costs' mentality".
 He had argued for the district judge to instruct the jury that they could convict the firm regardless of whether its employees knew they were violating the law, a court ruling that later was overturned by the Supreme Court.
 In Arthur Andersen LLP v.
 United States the court held that "the jury instructions failed to convey the requisite consciousness of wrongdoing".
-The case resulted in the destruction of the company.
+Nonetheless, the case had already resulted in the destruction of the firm.

 After the special counsel completed its mandate, in 2005, Weissmann was special counsel again with Robert Mueller.